greenelab/deep-review/sections/03_categorize.md

 expensive, so it may be helpful.
 I leave it here as a stub in case someone wants to take it on.*

-#### Data sharing and privacy?

-*This is clearly a big issue.
-We should at least mention it.
-Deep learning likes lots of data, and sharing restrictions don't allow that.
-Perhaps a paragraph on current best practices and how they relate to deep learning.
-A lack of data (due to privacy and sharing restrictions) may hamper deep learning's utility in this area in ways that it doesn't for image analysis, etc. Perhaps this will be the Achilles heal of deep learning in this area.
-A couple things to think about [doi: 10.1126/science.1229566 doi:10.1016/j.cels.2016.04.013]*

-### Will deep learning induce a strategic inflection point for categorization?

-*This section attempts to get at whether or not we think that deep learning will be transformational.
-Since we have some room to provide our perspective, I'd suggest that we take a relatively tough look at this once we review where we are in the parts above.*

 #### Where do we see deep learning currently being used?

 *This one is targeted at allowing us to summarize the areas that deep learning